jimmy622001/HPC_SLURM/README.md

 ## Overview

 This project provides a comprehensive proof of concept for deploying and managing High-Performance Computing (HPC) workloads on AWS using SLURM as the job scheduler.
-It demonstrates key capabilities required for HPC administration in cloud environments, including:
+It uses AWS Systems Manager (SSM) for secure, bastion-free connectivity to instances.
+The project demonstrates key capabilities required for HPC administration in cloud environments, including:

 - Setting up SLURM clusters on AWS with AWS ParallelCluster
 - Job scheduling and resource optimization